statsmodels/statsmodels/scikits/statsmodels/docs/source/stats.rst

 API Warning: The functions and objects in this category are spread out in various modules and might still be moved around.

-Debugging in Sphinx and rst sucks, where the missing invisible whitespace ????

 .. _stattools: